 What happens if my situation changes such as needing more or less electricity or wanting to cancel for any reason?
 Contact your Community Solar company to make the change as soon as you can, as it may take a few months to make the necessary adjustment.

 Could I save even more money by purchasing, rather than subscribing?
 Yes, there are Community Solar projects that offer solar panels for you to purchase.
-Call Renovus Solar at 607-277-1777 or visit www.renovussolar.com.
+Call ETM Solar Works at 607-785-6499 or visit etmsolar.com.
+Call Renovus Solar at 607-277-1777 or visit renovussolar.com.